An Analysis of 2020 Homicide Data

 Alaska is experiencing a prolonged epidemic of deadly violence against women.

-In 2019, Alaska had the highest homicide rate in the United States for female victims killed by male offenders in single victim/single offender incidents for the sixth year in a row.
-Alaska has ranked either first or second in the nation in the rate of women killed by men for nine years in a row.
+In 2020, Alaska had the highest homicide rate in the United States for female victims killed by male offenders in single victim/single offender incidents for the seventh year in a row.
+Alaska has ranked either first or second in the nation in the rate of women killed by men for 10 years in a row.

 American Indian/Alaska Native women are disproportionally impacted by deadly violence against women in Alaska.
-In 2019 the rate of American Indian/Alaska Native women killed by men in Alaska was 17.36, which is more than three times the rate for all women in Alaska and nearly seven times the rate for white women in Alaska.
+In 2020 the rate of American Indian/Alaska Native women killed by men in Alaska was 12.63 per 100,000 women, which is more than three and a half times the rate for all women in Alaska and 10 times the rate for white women in Alaska.

 The epidemic of deadly violence against women in Alaska, particularly against American Indian/Alaska Native women, should be a top priority for lawmakers in the state.